MingyuYang-Yale/BENG469/FA23/Lab4-scRNAseq-CNV/README.md

 #### 1. Prerequisites:

-- Since the HPC is temporarily unavailable due to scheduled maintenance, I will be conducting the lab session using my personal laptop for demonstration purposes.
+- HPC is currently under maintenance, so I will be conducting the lab session using my personal laptop for demonstration purposes.
-- Considering the diverse local machines we use, unexpected errors may occur.
-If you prefer, you can choose to observe and listen during the lab session and revisit the materials once the HPC is back online.
+- The files and data are uploaded to Canvas, you can download and upload them to HPC once it's back online, and run the analysis after the lab session.
-- **Alternatively**, to actively participate during the session, please make sure to [install R](https://cran.r-project.org/) and [R Studio](https://posit.co/download/rstudio-desktop/) on your own laptop before the lab session.
+- **Alternatively**, to actively participate during the session, you can [install R](https://cran.r-project.org/) and [R Studio](https://posit.co/download/rstudio-desktop/) on your own laptop prior the lab session and follow the instructions below on how to run the analysis locally on you own computer.

 #### 2. Download files:
 Download the folder "10-5-2023 _ L4 _ scRNA-seq (4) CNV and clonal heterogeneity" from Files on Canvas.